xz0127/tp/docs/UserGuide.md

 This app uses a command line interface.
 This means that you can use the app by typing commands into a Command Box.

-Let us introduce to you the our Nuudle app:
+Let us introduce to you our Nuudle app:
 ![UiMarkup](images/UiMarkup.png)

 --------------------------------------------------------------------------------------------------------------------

 ## About this document

 We hope that this document will help you in your journey in exploring the wonders of Nuudle app and redefine the way you schedule appointments for your patients.

 To begin your journey, head down to our [Quick Start](#quick-start) or explore the various [Features](#features) that we offer.
 The document will provide you with all the necessary information you need to start your journey.

 --------------------------------------------------------------------------------------------------------------------